-After a few initial sweaty but wonderful days exploring Bangkok it was decided that we should head to the coast for some relaxing beach time.
 Where better to start our true SE Asia odyssey than on one of those famous beaches you see every time you Google ‘Thailand’, so after a little research we settled on the island of Koh Tao.

-The island is most famous for it’s excellent diving spots and hordes of people head there yearly for the comparatively cheap diving lessons and to gain their PADI certificate.
-However for now neither of us are up for exploring the depths of the ocean so we picked Koh Tao as it was supposedly more chilled and unspoilt than its noisy neighbours Ko Samui and Ko Pha Nang.
+However for now neither of us is up for exploring the depths of the ocean so we picked Koh Tao as it was supposedly more chilled and unspoilt than its noisy neighbours Ko Samui and Ko Pha Nang.

-First Impressions can be Deceptive
+First impressions can be deceptive

-After our overnight sleeper train from Bangkok and onward ferry to the island we arrived a little bleary eyed and in need of a shower.
 This combined with the fact I’d just had an email telling me the nice resort I had booked was unfortunately not available led to an initial sinking of hearts when being shown into our room.

 The booking agency error had meant that instead of being in a bungalow surrounded by lush foliage and wildlife we were at the far end of a pathway of bungalows packed tightly together with zero privacy.
-On the upside we did eventually get a few THB refunded as it was a cheaper place.

 We are slowly getting better at dealing with such situations but are sometimes still very quick to judge a place and have a knee-jerk reaction of wanting to leave and find something better (= more expensive) straight away.
-In this case we stuck with it but resolved to send a grumbling email to the booking agent later on.

-However things quickly turned around and after a couple of days on Koh Tao we found our feet and started to chill out and really enjoy it.
+However, things quickly turned around and after a couple of days on Koh Tao, we found our feet and started to chill out and really enjoy it.

-The Search for Local Food on Koh Tao
+The search for local food on Koh Tao

 One of our initial gripes was the lack of decent, fresh Thai food.
 Having just come from Bangkok where you can get tasty treats on virtually every street corner it was difficult to deal with all the restaurants offering Western fare at high prices or the total lack of food carts.